Hi,

 I had to include all those keywords, because otherwise there were just too many results.
 One exploit caught my eye, it matched the kernel version of the TARGET_MACHINE_IP: DirtyPipe

-To use this exploit, I needed any binary with suid
+To use this exploit, I needed any binary with suid flag.
+So I re-run the search for suid and picked the sudo binary.

 Good luck! :)